MohamedTamer94/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:id="TextBox.Hint" .text} *Hint*
 : `TextBox` hint for the user.

+{:id="TextBox.HintColor" .color} *HintColor*
+: Returns the hint color of the TextBox as an alpha-red-green-blue integer.

 {:id="TextBox.MultiLine" .boolean} *MultiLine*
 : If true, then this `TextBox` accepts multiple lines of input, which are entered using the